colidescope

 description

 This example shows the power of recursive functions in defining complex forms based on a small set of abstract parameters.
 However, the use of recursion is not restricted only to branching problems.
-In fact any system can be implemented using recursive functions as long as it can be described based on smaller versions of itself.
-In a later exercise, we will see how a similar kind of recursive algorithm can be used to subdivide a given space into several other spaces.
+In fact any problem can be solved using recursive functions as long as it's solution can be described based on solving smaller versions of the same problem.
+In this video tutorial you can see how a similar kind of recursive logic can be used to subdivide a given space into several other spaces based on a set of parameters.

 +CHALLENGE 8: Branching tree